GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function/README.md

 ### Custom bundle config

 In order to help prevent `archive_zip.output_md5` from changing cross platform (e.g. Cloud Build vs your local development environment), you'll have to make sure that the files included in the zip are always the same.
-On top of this, Terraform recommends to additionally (set the octal file mode to "0666")[https://registry.terraform.io/providers/hashicorp/archive/latest/docs/data-sources/archive_file#output_file_mode] to ensure that the modes of the archived files don't vary either.

 ```hcl
 module "cf-http" {